It’s time for the Good Girl to stop running your life.

 It has been astonishing to see what has come out of me as a recovering Good Girl.
 What surprised me more is that not only did I like the version of myself that did all those things, other people did too.

 All the things we do in the Good Girl Recovery Program are practices I’ve done myself, and still do.

 “Marcia has the ability to take a negative problem – what’s wrong with me? why am I bad at this? – and reframe it in a positive light.
 She helped me focus instead on what *I* wanted out of dating rather than focusing on what I needed to be for other people.

 She also provided me with some of the best advice I’ve ever had about dating: if you scare someone off by being you, you’re scaring off the right people!
 By pointing me in a new direction she gave me the tools that I needed to take responsibility for shaping my own experiences and ultimately my own happiness!”

 When you sign up for the Good Girl Recovery Program, you’ll get:

-:: Access to the secret Good Girl Recovery Program Facebook group. (aka “The Living Room”) This is where all of our recovering Good Girls hang out, whether or not class is in session.
+:: Access to the private Good Girl Recovery Program Facebook group. (aka “The Living Room”) This is where all of our recovering Good Girls hang out, whether or not class is in session.
 Get in on the community love!
 Share your goals, wins, experiences, and insights and be a part of other people’s growth, stories and successes.

 :: Seven 75-minute webinars – LIVE and with interactive, real-time coaching (I’m not just gonna talk at you.)